-CONFIDEN CE ASSESSMENT CRITERIA if marked in ye ellow, see commen ts to the right ID Project Name Travel Model Framework Completeness Timeframe Inclusiveness Comments 1403 Local Streets and Roads Maintenance (Preserve Conditions vs. No Funding) While time and cost benefits are captured in the B-C framework, potential safety benefits (particularly for non-motorized users) are not included.
+CONFIDE NCE ASSESSMENT CRITERIA if marked in y ellow, see commen ts to the right ID Project Name Travel Model Accuracy Framework Completeness Timeframe Inclusiveness Comments 1403 Local Streets and Roads Maintenance(Preserve Conditions vs. No Funding) \rightarrow \rightarrow While time and cost benefits are captured in the B-C framework, potential safety benefits (particularly for non-motorized users) are not included.
 Because the analysis was conducted for year 2040, benefits are overestimated compared to interim years; however, benefits may continue to accrue past the Plan horizon year as well.
-1407 #N/A While time and cost benefits are captured in the B-C framework, potential safety benefits (particularly for non-motorized users) are not included.
+1413 Local Streets and Roads Maintenance (Preserve Conditions vs. Local Funding) \rightarrow \rightarrow While time and cost benefits are captured in the B-C framework, potential safety benefits (particularly for non-motorized users) are not included.
 Because the analysis was conducted for year 2040, benefits are overestimated compared to interim years; however, benefits may continue to accrue past the Plan horizon year as well.
-1413 Local Streets and Roads Maintenance (Preserve Conditions vs. Local Funding) While time and cost benefits are captured in the B-C framework, potential safety benefits (particularly for non-motorized users) are not included.
-Because the analysis was conducted for year 2040, benefits are overestimated compared to interim years; however, benefits may continue to accrue past the Plan horizon year as well.
-1502 Highway Pavement Maintenance (Preserve Conditions vs. No Funding) Because the analysis was conducted for year 2040, benefits are overestimated compared to interim years; however, benefits may continue to accrue past the Plan horizon year as well.
-1503 Highway Pavement Maintenance (Ideal Conditions vs. Preserve Conditions) Because the analysis was conducted for year 2040, benefits are overestimated compared to interim years; however, benefits may continue to accrue past the Plan horizon year as well.
-1650 Public Transit Maintenance - Bus Operators (Preserve Conditions vs. No Funding) B/C framework doesn't consider the value of relieving crowded transit vehicles and may be underestimating benefits of projects in areas with crowded conditions.
+1502 Highway Pavement Maintenance (Preserve Conditions vs. No Funding) \rightarrow Because the analysis was conducted for year 2040, benefits are overestimated compared to interim years; however, benefits may continue to accrue past the Plan horizon year as well.
+1503 Highway Pavement Maintenance (Ideal Conditions vs. Preserve Conditions) \rightarrow Because the analysis was conducted for year 2040, benefits are overestimated compared to interim years; however, benefits may continue to accrue past the Plan horizon year as well.
+1650 Public Transit Maintenance - Bus Operators (Preserve Conditions vs. No Funding) \rightarrow \rightarrow B/C framework doesn't consider the value of relieving crowded transit vehicles and may be underestimating benefits of projects in areas with crowded conditions.
 Similar to crowding, the model does not reflect the increased comfort or perceived modernity of a new transit vehicle, for example.
 Because the analysis was conducted for year 2040, benefits are overestimated compared to interim years; however, benefits may continue to accrue past the Plan horizon year as well.

-1651 Public Transit Maintenance - Rail Operators (Preserve Conditions vs. No Funding) B/C framework doesn't consider the value of relieving crowded transit vehicles and may be underestimating benefits of projects in areas with crowded conditions.
+NCE ASSESSMENT (ellow, see commen ID Project Name Travel Model Accuracy Framework Completeness Timeframe Inclusiveness Comments 1651 Public Transit Maintenance - Rail Operators (Preserve Conditions vs. No Funding) \rightarrow \rightarrow B/C framework doesn't consider the value of relieving crowded transit vehicles and may be underestimating benefits of projects in areas with crowded conditions.
 Similar to crowding, the model does not reflect the increased comfort or perceived modernity of a new transit vehicle, for example.
 Because the analysis was conducted for year 2040, benefits are overestimated compared to interim years; however, benefits may continue to accrue past the Plan horizon year as well.
-205_15 Express Bus Bay Bridge Contraflow Lane B/C framework doesn't consider the value of relieving crowded transit vehicles and may be underestimating benefits of projects in areas with crowded conditions.
+205_15 Express Bus Bay Bridge Contraflow Lane \rightarrow B/C framework doesn't consider the value of relieving crowded transit vehicles and may be underestimating benefits of projects in areas with crowded conditions.